branBeckett/data-science-projects/README.md

 [**Profitable Google Play and Apple App Profiles**](https://github.com/branBeckett/data-science-portfolio/blob/master/profitable-app-profiles/profitable-app-profiles.ipynb)

-Analysis to find the most profitable categories of free apps on the Apple App Store and Google Play store.
+An analysis to find the most profitable categories of free apps on the Apple App Store and Google Play store.

 `Python`